 Testing security is crucial to the success of any product as an exploited vulnerability can easily destroy your reputation.

-In August 2017 Panera Bread’s webapp has started leaking the personal data of its users.
+In August 2017 Panera Bread’s webapp started leaking the personal data of its users.
 An unauthorized API endpoint allowed anyone to access the customers’ names, birthdates, addresses, phone numbers, and even credit card data.

 At least 37 million people were affected by this incident.